MrYossu/TelerikGridWithDapper/README.md

 That's all you need.
 The grid will load the data, and will respect the filtering and sorting options you set.

 As a comparison, our original grid code took about 12-14 seconds to load the data (ulp).
-By contrast, the version that used this extension method took less thn 2 seconds 😎.
+By contrast, the version that used this extension method took less than 2 seconds 😎.

 ## The return values
 The code above ignores the values returned from the `GetData` method.
 Most of the time that's fine, but you may want to do something extra with the data.